 The general argument of legalising performance enhancing drugs (PEDs) tends to say that because it is difficult to stop determined cheats that it’s not worth imposing the cost and even the pretence of testing.
 Like other forms of prohibition, banned PEDs just sends athletes into clandestine channels and this tends to profit the suppliers, whether crooked doctors or outright criminals.
 Far better to make doping legal so that athletes turn to regular doctors and safe advice.
 It sounds seductive but for me it doesn’t work.
 Here’s why:

 - first this is not like prohibition of alcohol or narcotics.
 Many drinkers might want a bottle of beer or a glass of wine but in doping the point is to get the edge on a rival, to consume more than others.
-If some athletes were to take substances under correct medical supervision then others will not.
+To borrow the drinking language, if someone has a tipple of EPO, someone else will binge-inject.
+Indeed if some athletes were to take substances under correct medical supervision then others will not.
 They will seek out doctors willing to give them megadoses or harmful medicine in order to get an edge.
 There’s no moderation here, you go from top-up to health risk in no time.

 - second most banned substances are banned for a reason.
 Take growth hormone, consume enough to alter performance and you are consuming enough to cause medical concerns, such as the raising the risk of cancer or heart disease

 - there’s also a practical consideration as drugs like the blood-boosting EPO just aren’t available for sports use.
 A doctor can’t prescribe them unless a patient is sick and even if sport allowed the use of these substances, wider society still regulates pharmaceuticals more than almost any other product